Safety and Health Regulations for Public Employees in Massachusetts

-To report an accident involving an EMS response, hospitalization or fatality of a public employee, call the Department of Labor Standards at 508-616-0461.
+To report an accident involving an EMS response, hospitalization or fatality of a public employee, call the Department of Labor Standards at 508-616-0461 ext.
+9488.
 A public employee is an employee of a state, county, or municipal entity.
 Private employers are required to call OSHA.
 Referrals from police departments, fire and EMS departments are welcome.
-To file a complaint about safety and health conditions for public employees, for example: machine safety, electrical safety, or chemical safety, call the Department of Labor Standards at 508-616-0461.
+To file a complaint about safety and health conditions for public employees, for example: machine safety, electrical safety, or chemical safety, call the Department of Labor Standards at 508-616-0461 ext.
+9488 or e-mail us at email@example.com.
 The Department of Labor Standards will follow-up by sending a written Complaint Letter or by conducting a site inspection.

-DLS's WSHP addresses public employee occupational safety and heath in various ways.
+DLS's WSHP addresses public employee occupational safety and health in various ways.
 To learn more about what resources are available through this program, please click on the links below: